idiom/pftriage/README.md

 ## Analyze
-PFTriage can performa a simple analysis of a file to identify malicious characteristics.
+PFTriage can perform simple analysis of a file to help identify malicious characteristics.

 ```
 [*] Loading File...